PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas-2022.md

 ### Repository Languages and Skills

-We are looking for motivated candidates with a history of strong, demonstratable technical writing skills that can provide structure and organization to our codebases.
+We are looking for motivated candidates with a history of strong, demonstration technical writing skills that can provide structure and organization to our codebases.
 It is not necessary to be well-versed in the tech stack being used for a given repository though some familiarity would be seen as a positive.
 Our mentors will provide ample support in a 'learn as you go' fashion.

 The following lists the primary tech stack being used for each respective repository which is helpful for the purpose of documenting each repository (but you are not required to know them):